catnipped/1991/designdoc.md

 When a character takes damage, if they have armor, they roll their armor die.
 They then subtract the amount of damage that they roll.
 However, the armor breaks on **1** (and cannot be used again).
 If you roll the highest possible, you subtract all damage.

 #### Line of sight

+Players and enemies can only attack you they can see their targets.
+A character can be also be partly covered, in which the character only takes half of any damage taken (rounded up).

 ## Classes